What is a Thrust Block? It’s Design, Construction, Types, Working, Differences with Anchor Block

 • Thrust force calculation of Pipe reducers: The design thrust force for piping reducers/expanders is equal to the design pressure (P) times the difference of the cross-sectional areas of the large (A1) and small end (A2) sizes of the reducer.
 Hence, thrust restraint force, F = P (A1 − A2)

-Once, the minimum required area is known the thrust block geometry can be designed after knowing the type of pipe fitting where the thrust block will be installed.
+Once the minimum required area is known, the thrust block geometry can be designed after knowing the type of pipe fitting where the thrust block will be installed.
+So, the term “thrust block calculation” means the calculation of thrust force and the required area for a thrust block that is sufficient to absorb the thrust force.

 Factors Affecting the Size of a Thrust Block